Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Some phonological transcriptions use t and tʰ where others use d and t for the same sounds, respectively.
 Similar contrasts are applied to the bilabial and affricate pairs in the repertoire (but not to the k/g pairing).
 Here we use the latter, partly because it is probably better indicative to the non-expert of the approximate sounds involved, and also because that corresponds with the Cyrillic letters used.

 Other sources also indicate palatised versions of most consonants (eg. tʲ and mʲ) in a table such as this, but they are not shown here.
-Palatalisation appears to be restricted to words containing -ATR (back) vowelswm,#Consonants.
+Palatalisation appears to be restricted to words containing -ATR (back) vowels8.

 Mongolian is not a tonal language.